-Now you need to have some sort of content management system powering the back end of your website so it’s easy for you to create content, add pictures, links and videos to your website.
-You’ll also want something that allows for ease of use and is highly supported and simple to customize.
+Now you need to have some content management system powering the back end of your website so it’s easy to create content and add pictures, links, and videos to your website.
+You’ll also want something that allows for easy use, is highly supported, and is simple to customize.

-Very easy to setup.
-WordPress is the leader in the CMS space by a huge margin.
-So much so that all web hosts now come with simple 1-click install of WordPress.
-You can install WordPress and in 5 minutes be creating content for your website in the time it takes to make coffee.
+WordPress is widely used, so much so that all web hosts now come with a simple 1-click install of WordPress.
+You can install WordPress and, in 5 minutes, create content for your website in the time it takes to make coffee.

-Easy to use.
-Creating content, adding products, pages, images, videos, email forms and links to your website is so easy with WordPress.
-Unlike other platforms where you would have to know HTML and CSS, WordPress is user friendly.
+WordPress makes creating content and adding products, pages, images, videos, email forms, and links to your website so easy.
+WordPress is user-friendly, unlike other platforms where you must know HTML and CSS.

 Create a new site with Bluehost

 Installing WordPress and creating a self hosted WordPress website is fast and easy with Bluehost.